 Banana and date porridge

-If you love bananas and dates, then I guarantee you’ll love this banana and date porridge.
+If you love bananas and dates, then I guarantee you’ll love this banana and date porridge (oatmeal).
 The banana and dates give an incredible, natural sweetness to plain porridge that you have to taste to believe.

-As you’ll know from my earlier porridge recipes, I often like to add coconut milk for a rich, sweet creaminess.
-This recipe doesn’t need the coconut milk though.
+As you’ll know from my other porridge recipes, I often like to add coconut milk for a rich, sweet creaminess.
+This recipe doesn’t een need the coconut milk though.

-I do think that oats are best cooked in the traditional style, i.e. in water, on the stovetop, for a couple of reasons.
+I do think that oats are best cooked in the traditional style, i.e. in water or a combination of water and milk, on the stovetop.
+And it really only takes about 10 minutes.

 I like to use whole oats because they’re less processed than the quick oats you can cook in the microwave.
 Also, cooking porridge in the microwave can be messy if they overflow.